Chapter 3. Installation and update

 - The installation program shuts down the bootstrap machine.
 (Requires manual intervention if you provision the infrastructure)

-- The control plane sets up the worker nodes.
+- The control plane sets up the compute nodes.

 - The control plane installs additional services in the form of a set of Operators.